xiaozi/puppeteer-pool/README.md

 ## Credits

-This module is forked from [phantom-pool](https://github.com/binded/phantom-pool) and all phantom related code has been sustituted with puppeteer.
+This module is forked from [puppeteer-pool](https://github.com/latesh/phantom-pool) and all dependencies has been updated.